 iPhone and iPad (Cellular Models): Understanding cellular data settings and usage

-You can temporarily turn off cellular data to prevent applications from using the cellular network connection to send or receive data.
-If you turn off cellular data, you will be unable to:
+You can temporarily turn off cellular data to prevent apps from using the cellular network connection to send or receive data.
+If you turn off cellular data, you won't be able to:

 - See the cellular data icons in the status bar (for example, LTE or 3G).

 - Send or receive MMS messages.
-You can still send and receive SMS, and send and receive iMessages (text or multimedia) when connected to a Wi-Fi network.
+You can still send and receive SMS and iMessages (text or multimedia) when connected to a Wi-Fi network.

 - Retrieve or listen to new Visual Voicemail messages.
 To retrieve messages, enable cellular data.

 - From the Home screen:

 - Turn Cellular Data off.
 This will disable all cellular data traffic until you enable it.

 If cellular data is off, all data services use Wi-Fi, including email, web browsing, push notifications, and others.
 If cellular data is on, carrier charges may apply.
 For example, using certain features and services that transfer data, such as Siri and Messages, could result in charges to your data plan.